San Jose, New Mexico

 As you continue your journey westward, return to I-25 to reach Rowe, some 14.5 miles to the northwest.

-Along the way, there is an exit for Sands, which was once the site of a railroad station and now boasts a large modern convenience store called the Pecos River Station if you need a break.
+Along the way, there is an exit for Sands, which was once a railroad station and now boasts a large, modern convenience store called the Pecos River Station, if you need a break.
 There is little else here except for a few scattered homes.
-Four miles to the west on the south frontage road, maps show another town called Ilfield that was also a stop on the railroad.
+Four miles to the west, on the south frontage road, maps show another town called Ilfield, which was also a stop on the railroad.
 There is nothing here but a few homes.
-Six miles to the west of Ilfield, maps also show a town called Pajarita, which is only accessible from the south frontage road.
+Six miles west of Ilfield, maps also show a town called Pajarita, which is accessible only from the south frontage road.
 From here, a dirt road called Camino Pajarita moves under I-25 to ranch lands on the north side of I-25.

 Old Route 66 bridge at San Jose, New Mexico, courtesy Google Maps